University of Redlands: Founding

-The Great Depression
+Great Depression

 By the beginning of 1932, the effects of the Great Depression started to be felt at the university.
 Enrollment soared, as there was no work to be found, but student indebtedness also increased exponentially, as well as the amount the university owed banks.
 Salaries were cut, and employees were laid-off.
 On March 3, 1933, President Duke died of a cerebral hemorrhage.

 The administration of the university's third president, Clarence Howe Thurber, soon ran afoul of ultra-conservative churches.
 Student members complained of a liberal attitude toward Baptist doctrine being taught at the campus.
 The later affair of William H. Roberts, a psychology professor who became the campaign manager of Upton Sinclair's run for governor in 1934, also severely strained town and gown relations.

 During and after World War II

 The 1940s brought many changes to the University of Redlands particularly with the onset of direct U.S. involvement in World War II.
 As conscription and enlistments for the war depleted classes, courses were set up for the soldiers at Camp Haan and March Field.

-The July 1, 1943, arrival of a Navy V-12 unit, composed of 631 men for officer candidate training, along with a civilian enrollment of 473 women and 110 men, was Redlands’ largest enrollment ever, and gradually led to the easing of social restrictions.
+The July 1, 1943, arrival of a Navy V-12 unit, composed of 631 men for officer candidate training, along with a civilian enrollment of 473 women and 110 men, was Redlands' largest enrollment ever, and gradually led to the easing of social restrictions.
 Military men were not required to attend chapel, and on New Year's Eve the Marines clandestinely held the first impromptu dance ever on the campus.
 Two months later, the Navy held the first formal dance on the commons, and the trustees finally discarded the "no dancing" policy in 1945, after the Redlands V-12 unit had been disbanded.

 The passage of the G.I.
 Bill further opened the doors at Redlands.
 By special action of Congress, housing units for 50 veterans' families ("Vets' Village") were installed on campus.
 Of the 219 graduates of June 1949, 126 were veterans, 70 of whom were married.

 The 1950s saw other changes.
 Fraternity houses were established for the first time, and other improvements were made to the university.
 The first Ph.D. ever granted by the university was received in 1957, by Milton D. Hunnex, in Philosophy.

 Compulsory chapel attendance fell to the student militancy of the 1960s and 1970s.
 The seventh president of the university, Dr. Douglas Moore, was not Baptist.
 The school went some years without clergymen on the board of trustees.